jcreek/HistoryExplorerChatGPTPlugin/README.md

 ## Technical information

-This project makes use of the new handlebars planner for generating multi-step plans, which uses Handlebars templates.
+This project makes use of whatever planner is the default for semantic skills in this type of project.
+Ideally it would make use of the new handlebars planner for generating multi-step plans, which uses Handlebars templates.
 This is instrumental in structuring historical narratives and interactions.
 For example, generating a story about a specific historical event or era.
+Unfortunately, with the release candidate releasing partway through the hackathon and a lack of documentation I was unable to work out how to switch to the new planner.

-For native generation with GPT - Utilize templated assistant instructions for dynamically creating stories based on the historical context and user inputs
+Likewise, an assistant persona could be created to make GPT respond more like an old storyteller or historian, but this was also not possible due to the lack of documentation.
+The plan was to utilize templated assistant instructions for dynamically creating stories based on the historical context and user inputs.

+### Building the Time Travel Experience

 Users can select time periods, ask questions, or interact with the narrative.

-Also need to make use of an assistant.

-### Building the Time Travel Experience

 Interactive Narratives: Use GPT to create engaging dialogues and descriptions of historical events and figures.